manjunathamajety/jrnlc/README.md

 - Replace full-featured journaling or note-taking applications
 - Offer cloud sync or cross-device features

-It aims to follow UNIX philosophy of "Do one thing, but do it well".
+It aims to follow Unix philosophy of "Do one thing, but do it well".
 Hence the features to pipe with other Unix tools as well.